gojimmypi/gojimmypi.github.io/_posts/2022-08-07-ICE-V-Wireless-SERV-fusesoc.md

 - Unless `--flash` is used, prior FPGA binary image load is lost at reset.

-This means that FuseSoC blinky *requires* the `--flash` parameter, and the board must be reset or power cycles to actually start the blinky.
+This means that FuseSoC blinky *requires* the `--flash` parameter, and the board must be reset or power cycled to actually start the blinky.

 See the [Discord chat for a discussion on Power-On-Reset (POR) timing](https://discord.com/channels/728101453071384647/977434078221598811/1006190449746260060).

-In a new, empty fusesoc project directory:
+To use the FuseSoc Blinky: In a new, empty fusesoc project directory:

 {% include code_header.html %}
 ```
 cd /mnt/c/workspace

 #fetch ICE-V Wireless, if not already there: